True North Kitchen

 • 7 grain cereal is my secret ingredient for multi-grain breads.
 I use it in many of my bread recipes.
 Why?
 Because it serves as a ready-made mix of chopped grains which means I don't have to go out and source each grain individually AND it is easy to find (either at your local grocery store or on Amazon).

-• As I mentioned above, I use instant yeast (rather than active dry) because it works quickly, effectively and without any fussing around with proofing the yeast prior to using it.
-You can just add it in with your dry ingredients and you are good to go.
+• I use instant yeast (rather than active dry) because it works quickly, effectively and without any fussing around with proofing the yeast prior to using it.
+See the FAQ section below for how to substitute active dry yeast for the instant yeast in this recipe.

 • Honey provides just the right amount of sweetness and melted butter helps create a soft, tender texture.